 Open body vs. closed body turnbuckles

 If you’ve done this job before, you might be asking, “But what about the turnbuckles, $tingy?”
-I chose not to replace my turnbuckles at this time and that is reflected in my overall 70% cost savings over retail.
-My reasoning wasn’t simply to save money, though.
+I chose not to replace my turnbuckles at the same time and that is reflected in my overall 70% cost savings over retail.
+My reasoning was not simply to save money, though.
 That was secondary.
-The biggest reason was that my existing closed body turnbuckles are still in good condition and I’m not convinced that open body turnbuckles are absolutely necessary, contrary to what many riggers will tell you in order to sell you more hardware.
+The biggest reason was that my existing closed body turnbuckles were still in good condition and I’m not convinced that open body turnbuckles are absolutely necessary, contrary to what many riggers will tell you in order to sell you more hardware.